MY PIANO HAS NO VALUE

 - Cabinet body

 - Some minor chips and wear and tear is normal on old pianos, but remember, it’s still a piece of furniture you have to look at every day, and a scratched, worn, chipped, faded finish is unpleasant to look at and needs to be touched up.
 We can spend several hours to a couple days sanding, staining and repairing cabinet bodies in order to sell them again in our showroom.
 If your piano body is unappealing, most online shoppers won’t want to bring it into their home and don’t have the time or knowledge to refinish it.
-We can refinish and repair but it takes time, and once again, if your piano needs body work, we generally cannot offer you money for it, but will come pick it up for free.
+We can refinish and repair but it takes time, and once again, if your piano needs body work, we generally cannot offer you money for it, or a free removal.

 What do I do if my piano isn’t worth selling?